I'm Honey!

 For Example

-For example, for us, many retirement investments, healthcare, and insurance are all necessities and shouldn’t be sacrificed even amidst financial strain.
+For example, for us, many retirement investments, health care, healthcare, and insurance are all necessities and shouldn’t be sacrificed even amidst financial strain.
 Instead, cut out as many elements that don’t contribute to your overall health, safety, or protection.

 As the holidays approach, account for any holiday spending as early as possible so that you can cut back on spending in other months of the year.
 Save up where you can try out some quick holiday saving tips.
 Ideally, you won’t have to sacrifice your gifts even while you are rebuilding your finances.